 Wondering how to introduce values to babies?
 Here are three tips to start:

-Build a healthy relationship
+1. Build a healthy relationship

-Share your values through song and story
+2. Share your values through song and story

-Integrate values into your routines
+3. Integrate values into your routines

 When you make talking about values a habit, your infant will notice and eventually join you as he ages.
 “Ritualize your values.
-Say or sing them out loud at predictable times, like before meals (we are thankful for this food!) or as you pick up toys (we are helpful helpful helpful with our friends!),” Rundman said.
-Think through your existing routines — such as bedtime — what might you add to convey what matters most?
+Say or sing them out loud at predictable times, like before meals (we are thankful for this food!) or as you pick up toys (we are helpful, helpful, helpful with our friends!),” Rundman said.
+Think through your existing routines, such as bedtime.
+What might you add to convey what matters most?
 Perhaps you’ll add an affirmation of love or prayer.

-Here are three tips for teaching toddlers about values:
+And here are three tips for teaching toddlers about values:

-Notice and name positive behavior
+1. Notice and name positive behavior

-Now that your child’s more mature, it will be easier for you to communicate your beliefs.
+Now that your child’s more mature, it’ll be easier for you to communicate your beliefs.
 “When you notice your child showing a positive value, name it so they start understanding how their behaviors match up to these values,” Rundman said.
 “No need to go overboard with affirming their every move, but I think it’s good for parents to get in the happen of noticing and naming.
 In a lot of family systems where kids show challenging behaviors, the negative behaviors are the only things named by the parent, so the child may get into a pattern of learning this is the most effective way to get attention.”

-Point out role models
+3. Point out role models